fmaniconereply/serpstat-mcp-server-java/README.md

    ```

 ## Integration into Claude Desktop

-- Open in Claude Desktop  `Settings → General → Claude Settings -> Configure`
+- Click the menu icon (three lines, "burger") in the top right corner of Claude Desktop to open **Settings**.
+- In the menu, select **General → Claude Settings → Configure** (this opens your profile settings).
+- In the profile settings, go to the **Developer** tab and click **Edit config** to add or update your MCP server configuration.
-- Add configuration with your path to jar file and token.
+- Add configuration with your path to the JAR file and token.
 Save it.

 ```json
 {
    "mcpServers": {